Links

 Type @username in a comment to mention a teammate.
 They'll be notified that you mentioned them, but think of a mention as just an FYI.
 To track that they're accountable for following up, check the box to make them the thread assignee.

 You won't lose unsubmitted comments when you refresh the page or navigate away.
-Constructor keeps track of your draft comments as you write them, so you can continue where you left off when you return.
+Flat keeps track of your draft comments as you write them, so you can continue where you left off when you return.

 Assigning a thread